kunranc/GM2-SOLARSAFE-Materials-team/README.md

 **Experiment 2 (Moisture retention):** PP and Nylon had highest moisture retention.
 PVC was moderate.

-**Recommendation:** PP and PVC are the strongest candidates.
+**Recommendation:** PVC is the strongest candidate.
 Further testing needed for Nylon, PE, and PET.

 ## Team